saascipes/file-watcher-data-pipline/README.md

             - File Analyzer - performs word count analysis on a text file.
 This job consists of a single task named "Analyze file" which has three steps.
                 - Steps
                     - download file - downloads the file from AWS S3 to the runtime environment.
                     - analyze file - runs a Clojure program compiled to a java jar file which generates a count of the number of instances of each word in the file and writes the results to std out.
+We'll upload the java file file to SaaSGlue and attach it to this task in a later step.
                 - Note: this job does not delete or move the input files, so if you want this behavior you would need to modify the script for the "download file" step to do that.
             - Stop Agent and Terminate EC2 - this job will terminate the EC2 intance that was created in the File Watcher job after it becomes inactive.
 It consists of three tasks.
                 - Tasks